The Latest Updates from Saratoga Hospital

 - Reminder: non-latex gloves ONLY

-Perhaps the biggest outpouring is an effort from individuals and community groups to make cloth face masks.
-These masks will not meet clinical-use standards primarily because of the specific design and material mandated to provide appropriate protection.
-However, these face masks have value.
+Perhaps the biggest outpouring is an effort from individuals and community groups to make handmade cloth face masks, as well as cloth scrub hats.
+These items will not meet clinical-use standards primarily because of the specific design and material mandated to provide appropriate protection.
+However, these items do have value.

-Before making any masks, please ask yourself these questions:
+Before making any either masks or hats, please ask yourself these questions:

 - Have you been in contact with anyone suspected or confirmed to have COVID-19 in the past 14 days?